 Dental Care of Texas is committed to providing quality healthcare to families located in the North Texas area.
-Our offices in Allen, Flower Mound and Roanoke, Texas treat patients of all ages.
+Our offices in Allen, Flower Mound, Roanoke, Watauga and Southlake, Texas treat patients of all ages.
 We provide comprehensive solutions for our patients' oral health needs.

 When you make general dentistry a priority for your smile, you can prevent serious dental issues and maintain more attractive teeth and gums.
 At Dental Care of Texas, you will find a wide variety of general and cosmetic dentistry services under one roof.

 Because we believe in the importance of listening to our patients, we take the time to understand each person's needs, goals, and lifestyle.
 This allows us to provide solutions that will improve their health while transforming their smile into something bright and beautiful.
 Excellent patient care is our top priority.

 The overall health of your teeth and gums depends a lot on your at-home oral care routine, but it is still essential for you to visit your Dental Care of Texas office at least twice per year, even if you regularly brush and floss.
 If you have problems such as gum disease or tooth decay, you may need to visit our office more frequently.

 Your checkups are the foundation of your professional oral care.
 During these appointments, your dentist will examine the health of your teeth and gums and may make recommendations for your at-home cleaning routine.
 These are some of the services available at a standard visit to Dental Care of Texas:

 - Professional cleaning - These twice-a-year cleanings take place at the time of your checkup.
 Your hygienist will use specialized tools to reach the grooves between the teeth that you cannot reach with brushing and flossing.
 Your teeth will also be polished.
 If necessary, a fluoride treatment is applied to strengthen the tooth enamel and prevent cavities.